castorini/rank_llm/docs/experiments-rankvicuna-rerank.md

 Expected output: `[1] > [2] > [4] > [7] > [8] > [3] > [6] > [5] > [9] > [10] > [11] > [12] > [13] > [14] > [15] > [16] > [17] > [18] > [19] > [20]`

+Note: the outputs of the rerank_demo_hits.py is only relevant upto the first 8 indices, given that there are 8 passages in the experiment.